glasgowm148/ergonaut-handbook/Glossary/eUTXO.md

 >
 >
 >
-> EUTXO *extends* the UTXO model, by allowing output addresses to contain complex logic to decide which transactions can be used to unlock them and by adding custom data to all outputs.
+> EUTXO *extends* the UTXO model- by allowing output addresses to contain complex logic to decide which transactions can be used to unlock them and by adding custom data to all outputs.
 {.is-info}